zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 A “coach” (coach) is the person who is the head of a sports team, the person who is in charge of telling the players what to do and of making plans for how the team will play.
 Kenji says, “I’m going to play hard  and hold nothing back.”
 “To play hard” means to try very hard to win a game or a competition, to put all the effort that you can into winning.
 “To hold nothing back” is something similar.
 It means to do something at the maximum level, to do s omething with the maximum effort that you can.

 Marcela says, “Yes, that’s fine, but you want to se nd a message to the other players that you’re a force to be reckoned with.” “ To send a message” to someone doesn’t mean to email them, necessarily.
-It  means to communicate something very clearly to another person or group o f people so that there is no possibility of them not understanding.
+It  means to communicate something very clearly to another person or group of people so that there is no possibility of them not understanding.
 You’re makin g something very clear to them.

 Marcela is telling Kenji to send a message to the o ther players.
 What message?
 The message that he is “a force (force) to be recko ned (reckoned) with.”
 If you are a force to be reckoned with, you are someone wh o is too important or too powerful to be ignored.
 You are a person that the o ther people have to deal with somehow.
 They can’t ignore you.
 They have to do som ething about you.
 Marcela is telling Kenji to act in such a way that the othe r players know that he is a force to be reckoned with.